Smoked salmon: Cold smoking

 Indigenous peoples in the Pacific Northwest and Alaska have a cold smoking style that is unique, resulting in a dried, "jerky-style" smoked salmon.
 In the Pacific Northwest this style of salmon has been used for centuries as a primary source of food for numerous indigenous people.
 Traditionally smoked salmon has been a staple of north-western American tribes and Canadian First Nations people.
-To preserve it indefinitely, the fish is now typically pressure-cooked.
+To preserve it indefinitely, the fish is now typically pressure canned or jarred.